Howard P. Whidden

 Howard Primrose Whidden (July 12, 1871 – March 30, 1952) was a Canadian churchman, member of Parliament, educator, scholar, avid skier, and editor of Canadian Baptist.
+He served as chancellor of McMaster University in Ontario for 18 years to 1941, overseeing its move from Toronto to Hamilton.
+Prior to that, he was president of Brandon College in Manitoba for 11 years.

+Whidden Hall at McMaster University is named after Chancellor Whidden, as is the Whidden scholarship at McMaster University.

+Early life and education

+Born in Antigonish Harbour, Nova Scotia, he graduated from Acadia University.
+He then studied at McMaster University in Ontario, then did post-graduate work at the University of Chicago in Illinois.

+Career

+Reverend Whidden served as a home mission pastor in Manitoba and in Galt, Ontario..He later became secretary of the Baptist home mission board.

+From 1898 to 1900, he was a lecturer at McMaster University in Toronto, Ontario.
+From 1900 to 1903, he was professor of Biblical literature and English at Brandon College, Brandon, Manitoba.

+From 1904 to 1912, he was pastor, First Baptist Church, Dayton, Ohio.

-Born in Antigonish Harbour, Nova Scotia, became a Baptist minister in Dayton, Ohio, and likely knew John D. Rockefeller.
-Whidden was president of Brandon College, Brandon, Manitoba.
+Whidden was president of Brandon College in Brandon, Manitoba, from 1912 to 1923.

+In 1917, he was elected to the House of Commons as a Unionist, serving for one parliament.
 He sat in the House of Commons of Canada for four years as a member of the Robert Borden/Conservative led Union government of 1917 (which gave women the right to vote).

 He was appointed in 1923 sixth Chancellor of McMaster University, then in Toronto, Ontario; and served for 18 years to 1941, making him the longest-serving chancellor or president, to that time.
-Whidden Hall at McMaster University is named after Chancellor Whidden, as is the Whidden scholarship at McMaster University.